oslabs-beta/Panoptic/README.md

 If you sign in with your github account then you will see a list of your existing repositories, otherwise all endpoints to be tested will be added to "other"

-To run a test on an endpoint **it must be formatted as follows: https://www.[InsertWebsite].com/** If it is not formatted in this way, the server will return an error code We plan to make this a bit more lenient with formatting in the future

 Select that endpoint and click "run test"

 After waiting for the test to complete, you may need to reload the page (Adding this to the graph on LH audit completion is a feature we are looking to add in the near future)